Aisne: Economy

 Agriculture dominates the economy, especially cereal crops.
 Beet sugar is one of the most important industrial crops of the area.
 Silk, cotton, and wool weaving flourish in Saint-Quentin and other towns.
 Saint-Gobain is known for its production of mirrors, which started in the 17th century.
 Guise is the agricultural centre of the northern area of Aisne.
 Volkswagen Group France has headquarters in Villers-Cotterêts.

 Politics

 The department is a mixture of rural areas and working-class towns.
 As a place of residence for some families working in Paris or Île-de-France, Aisne was for many years a department rather oriented to the left, with a majority on the General Council on the left since 1998, and the same for the majority of parliamentary seats representing the department in the National Assembly.
+However, since the 2000s, Aisne has strongly shifted in favour of the National Rally.
+Indeed, Aisne is the department that was most favourable to this party during the 2012 presidential elections, having won 26.33% of votes there.

+In 2017, Aisne votes 52.91% in favour of the National Rally during the second round.
+In 2022, this value was 7 points higher, at 59.91%;

 The smaller cities of the northern department such as Guise, Hirson, Vervins and the railway city of Tergnier are sources of support for left-wing parties.